Infinite-Horizon Optimal Control of Jump-Diffusion Models for Pollution-Dependent Disasters: Conclusion

-While our focus has been on the mathematical structure of pollution--driven disaster models, the framework is sufficiently general to accommodate a variety of economically relevant extensions.
-For instance, one can incorporate more detailed damage functions linking pollution to the distribution of disaster sizes, allow for multiple types of pollutants and capital stocks, let technological and policy parameters evolve according to additional diffusive or jump components, or strategic interaction among multiple agents (e.g. regions), leading to game--theoretic control problems.
-On the analytical side, natural extensions include studying state--constraint problems (e.g. at zero capital or pollution) and analyzing models with learning about the disaster intensity, which would lead to robust control formulations and HJB equations with additional nonlinearity.
+Although our focus is on the mathematical structure of pollution-driven disaster models, the flexibility of the random-measure framework allows for a wide range of economically and analytically relevant extensions.
+These may include multiple pollutants and capital stocks, threshold-based disaster intensities, and strategic interaction among multiple agents (e.g. regions), leading to game-theoretic control problems.
+On the analytical side, natural extensions involve state-constraint problems (e.g., at zero capital or pollution) and learning about disaster intensity, which give rise to robust control formulations and HJB equations with additional nonlinearities and offer promising avenues for studying climate and environmental policy under deep uncertainty.
+The introduction of Poisson random measures also allows for further dynamics to be considered such as \textit{Hawkes processes}, a particular type of point process with self-exciting interaction that has been proven relevant in finance \cite{hawkes_hawkes_2022} and nature-related policies \cite{lesage_hawkes_2022}.

-Thus, the paper develops a unified framework for analyzing the interplay between economic growth, environmental policy, and the risk of rare but destructive events.
-In particular, it highlights that sustainability in the presence of deep uncertainty requires not only gradual adjustments but also resilience against rare disasters.
-The models developed here achieve both tractability and generality, providing a rigorous analytical foundation and constructive tools to characterize and solve the stochastic control problems governing the long--run interaction between the economy and the environment.